siraat-ai-academy/freelance-content-writing-suite-by-jamalu/11-client-facing-tools/58-voice-tone-guide-creation-per-brand.md

 📌 **Task Summary**:
 This task offers the creation of a beautifully clear and deeply aligned **Voice & Tone Guide**, designed to help brands speak with **consistency**, **character**, and **confidence** across all platforms.
 It includes sample phrases, emotional tone spectrums, style do’s and don’ts, and storytelling principles — all tailored to your brand's unique identity.
 A gentle yet strategic foundation for every **blog**, **social post**, **email**, and beyond.

-> _“This is where your brand finds its voice — and Jamalu helps shape it with care, so others can carry it with clarity.”_
+> _“This is where your brand finds its voice — and Eks2 helps shape it with care, so others can carry it with clarity.”_

 ---